nicoleump/ga-dsiplus/roadmap/week08/readme.md

 ## Remainder of class:

-Create your draft GA Profile and time to meet 1:1 with your coach.
+Create your draft GA Profile.
+Remember that once your GA Profile is live, it is visible to hiriring partners and recruiters.
+Be extra diligent with your spelling, grammar and attention to detail.

+The goal is to have your GA Profile be active and live as soon as possible, so use this time to create it.
+Once you feel like you are ready to submit, have 3 peers review it.

+This is also a great time to meet 1:1 with your coach to answer any questions you might have for Outcomes.

 ## Homework

 Check your class calendar for HW due next Tuesday at 7 pm

 ## Further Reading/ Resources: